 This webpage gives an overview grayscale scale space or differential geometry as it

-can be used in digital image processing, from digital microscopy and High Content Screening (HCS) to
+can be used in digital image processing, from digital microscopy and

 The geometric properties of differential gray-value invariants allow for the